Filippo Giovagnoli

-Filippo Giovagnoli (born 1 December 1970) is an Italian professional football coach and former player who was most recently a coach of League of Ireland Premier Division club Dundalk.
+Filippo Giovagnoli (born 1 December 1970) is an Italian former professional footballer, coach and director.

 Early life

 Giovagnoli was born in Città di Castello but grew up in the small town of Apecchio.

 Playing career

 Giovagnoli played professionally as a centre-back in his native Italy between 1987 and 2003, appearing for Sansepolcro and Arezzo in Serie D, and most notably in Serie C for Rondinella Firenze where he partnered future World Cup winner Andrea Barzagli in central defence.
 He combined playing football with studying Sports Science at the University of Urbino between 1988 and 1998.

 Coaching career

 Giovagnoli retired from playing football in 2003 and began a coaching career in the lower echelons of Italian football, spending time as U19 coach of Serie C club Gubbio 1910 and going on to achieve a UEFA A Licence in June 2011.
 He began working as technical director of AC Milan Soccer Camps in Italy and the United States in 2014.
 He also became director of coaching at the Metropolitan Oval Academy in New York in September 2014 and gained a USSF A Licence in June 2018.
 Giovagnoli spent 6 years in his role at Metropolitan Oval.